School of Medicine

 BioDr.
 Michael Quach, MD serves as Adjunct Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
 Dr. Quach is a board certified psychiatrist with over 16 years of administrative and clinical experience.

 Dr. Quach completed his medical training at Stanford University School of Medicine and psychiatric residency training at Stanford Hospital and Clinics.
 He served as Chief Resident in the Stanford Department of Psychiatry and Behavioral Sciences and was recipient of the prestigious Stanford George Gulevich Humanistic Medicine Award in 2006.

 Dr. Quach is board certified by the American Board of Psychiatry and Neurology (ABPN), and he is a Fellow of the American Psychiatric Association (FAPA).
-He is also an active member of the Northern California Psychiatric Society (NCPS), the California Psychiatric Association (CPA), the American Psychiatric Association (APA), the Vietnamese Physician Association of Northern California (VPANC), and the Stanford Alumni Association (SAA).
+He is President of the Vietnamese Physician Assocation of Northern California.
+He is also President of the Viet-American Mental Health Network.
+He is an active member of the Northern California Psychiatric Society (NCPS), the California Psychiatric Association (CPA), the American Psychiatric Association (APA), and the Stanford Alumni Association (SAA).

 •Adjunct Clinical Assistant Professor, Psychiatry and Behavioral Sciences